dylankb/what-i-know-js/README.md

 **Copy + Overwrite**

-We can do the same thing in the ES6 example with assign.
+We can do the same thing in the ES6 example with `Object.assign`.

 ```js
 Object.assign({}, oldThread, {  messages: oldThread.messages.concat(newMessage),});